gyepescalero/TFM/README.md

 We will start with a simple model, with which we will introduce the basic concepts of SHAP values and learn to implement them in a \textit{Python} environment.
 Next, we will develop, in the most professional way possible, an interpretability study of a black box model, making the most of the model explanation results.
 Finally, we will exemplify and test the effectiveness of SHAP values in the interpretabilty of deep visual recognition architectures.

-\textbf{Keywords}:  Machine Learning, Deep Learning, Explainability, Artificial Intelligence, SHAP Values.
+Keywords:  Machine Learning, Deep Learning, Explainability, Artificial Intelligence, SHAP Values.

+## Descripción de los archivos y documentos.

+* python:

+* pdf:

+* datasets: